ibm-cloud-docs/discovery/getting-started-tool.md

 1.  {: hide-dashboard} Go to the [{{site.data.keyword.discoveryshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/catalog/services/discovery) page in the {{site.data.keyword.cloud_notm}} catalog.

-    The service instance will be created in the **default** resource group if you do not choose a different one, and it *cannot* be changed later.
+    The service instance is created in the **default** resource group if you do not choose a different one, and it *cannot* be changed later.
 This group is sufficient for the purposes of trying out the service.

     If you're creating an instance for more robust use, then learn more about [resource groups ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/docs/resources/bestpractice_rgs.html#bp_resourcegroups){: new_window}.
 1.  {: hide-dashboard} Sign up for a free {{site.data.keyword.cloud_notm}} account or log in.